gradle/gradle/subprojects/docs/src/docs/release/notes.md

 > Declares multiple output files for the single output property 'outputFiles' via @OutputFiles, @OutputDirectories or TaskOutputs.files()

 This is no longer the case, and using such properties doesn't prevent the task from being cached.
-The only remaining reason to disable caching for the task is if the output contains filtered `DirectoryFileTree`s or non-directory based `FileTree`s.
+The only remaining reason to disable caching for the task is if the output contains filtered or non-directory based file trees.

 ## Promoted features